 The team has developed a register that lists all the words and phrases included in all official InterPARES documents.

-The team has developed a glossary including all terms and related definitions as they are and should be used across the InterPARES 2 research units, to ensure consistency.
+The team has developed a glossary that includes all terms and related definitions as they are and should be used across the InterPARES 2 research units, to ensure consistency.
+An interactive version of the Glossary can be found in the Terminology Database here.
+A printer-friendly copy of the entire Glossary can be found here.

 Dictionary

-The team is developing a dictionary of all terms included in the glossary, listing all the definitions of such terms provided by formal glossaries and dictionaries of the disciplines involved in the research.
+The team has developed a dictionary of all terms included in the glossary, listing all the definitions of such terms provided by formal glossaries and dictionaries of the disciplines involved in the research.
+An interactive version of the Dictionary can be found in the Terminology Database here.
+A printer-friendly copy of the entire Dictionary can be found here.

 Terminology Database